Often Overlooked Consumer Loans for Private Money

 Prior the passage of Dodd-Frank, HELOCs were exempt from the ATR rule.
 Unfortunately, some lenders abused them (very high rates and points) and there was a significant push back from borrowers and consequently, the government.
 Borrowers attacked these abusive HELOCs as sham loans designed to bypass the more rigorous ATR rule in TILA applicable to closed-end loans.
 Since then, only a handful of private lenders have offered HELOCs.

 Dodd-Frank made it clear that that a lender is prohibited from masking a closed-end loan as a HELOC to avoid the closed-end loan restrictions on higher-priced and high-cost loans.
 In other words, HELOCs cannot be offered to evade high cost laws.
 In addition, they must have the normal characteristics of a revolving line of credit.
-Examples of structures might the line of credit model would be loan that:
+Examples of this prohibited practice are loans that:

 - Are fully drawn at inception, with no unused credit;